basisai/xai-fairness/README.md

   - `model_perf_to_print`: This is used to print the model performance in the format that the user wishes to show.

 - Data should be in `pandas.DataFrame` for features, and array-like for labels.
-  1. The data for `xai_data` must be in the same format as the training data.
+  1. The data `x_valid` for `xai_data` input must be in the same format as the training data.
 It will be used to compute Shapley values.
 Thus, this data should be a good representation of the data in order not to bias the interpretation of the model.
-It is also used for plotting purposes, and so it suffices to be a sample of 1000-10000s. **The user can also use `guide_precompute_in_spark` to precompute `xai_data` in Spark.
-In this case, the user only needs to input the data generated from the codes in the guide.**
+It is also used for plotting purposes, and so it suffices to be a sample of 1000-10000s. **The user can also precompute and supply `shap_summary_dfs` and `shap_sample_dfs` for `xai_data` input instead of providing `x_valid`.
+See Notes above.**
   2. The data for `indiv_xai_data` should be a dict of (label, individual data points in `pandas.DataFrame` in the same format as the training data).
   3. The data required by `fai_data` consists of three parts:
     - a `pandas.DataFrame` of the sensitive attribute columns, which need not be part of the training data.
 They are only used to split the populations into privileged and unprivileged groups.